 First design or edit a skin in Photoshop software and save it as a JPG file.
-Then open JPG file in Skin editor and set the general settings.
+Then open the JPG file in Skin editor and set the general settings.
 Then set the properties and location for items.
 Save the files.
 Finally copy JPG, Skin, PNG (If exists), and Part (If exists) files into the device.

 Pages: Each skin might contain a main and some part pages.